 Current screening practices vary.
-Bright Futures, the AAP's preventative care guide, has recommended routine blood pressure screening for children 3 years of age or older since its first edition was published in 1994.41 This may have led to routine screening as commonplace in many pediatrics offices.
-Currently, many pediatricians follow the most recent AAP 2017 clinical practice guideline to begin screening all patients for hypertension at least annually and high-risk patients at each visit beginning at 3 years of age.2 This guideline recommends ABPM (citing USPSTF's most recent adult blood pressure recommendations) for the confirmation of hypertension in children and adolescents; however, it is unknown how frequently this is being implemented.
-The AHA,42 National Heart, Lung, and Blood Institute,5 National High Blood Pressure Education Program,4 Hypertension Canada,43 and European Society of Hypertension44 recommend routine screening starting at age 3 years.
-The American Academy of Family Physicians45 and UK National Screening Committee46 guidelines cite insufficient evidence for or against routine screening.
+Bright Futures, the AAP's preventative care guide, has recommended routine blood pressure screening for children 3 years of age or older since its first edition was published in 1994.
+This may have led to routine screening as commonplace in many pediatrics offices.
+Currently, many pediatricians follow the most recent AAP 2017 clinical practice guideline to begin screening all patients for hypertension at least annually and high-risk patients at each visit beginning at 3 years of age.
+This guideline recommends ABPM (citing USPSTF's most recent adult blood pressure recommendations) for the confirmation of hypertension in children and adolescents; however, it is unknown how frequently this is being implemented.
+The AHA, National Heart, Lung, and Blood Institute, National High Blood Pressure Education Program, Hypertension Canada, and European Society of Hypertension recommend routine screening starting at age 3 years.
+The American Academy of Family Physicians and UK National Screening Committee guidelines cite insufficient evidence for or against routine screening.
+These guidelines were all based on systematic evidence reviews that were reviewed by panels of experts to develop the guidelines.